F1 Visa Guide

 This guide reviews F-1 student visa rules and the best paths for staying & working in the US after graduation including F1 to green card paths

-Here are the F1 visa rules and best paths for staying in the USA after graduation:
+Here are the 7 best paths for staying in the USA after graduation:

 Can international students work in USA?
 F1 visa OPT is a popular program that allows temporary employment directly related to an F1 student’s major area of study.
 F1 visa students can apply to receive up to 12 months of total OPT employment authorization.
 Students may complete this F1 visa work in 2 different ways: